danielhk2004/MP/_posts/2025-09-10-Applications-of-MPD.md

 ---
  In this note, we aim to derive the MPD equations for the Schwarzschild metric.
 Then, we examine the conservation of several generalized quantities within the MPD system of equations, and finally, we study the evolution of the spin vector of a test particle moving in Schwarzschild spacetime.
+The theoretical framework developed in this article is based on A. Papapetrou's seminal paper Spinning Test Particles in General Relativity.

  This note is the first part of a series on the applications of the MPD equations.
 The second part will cover more details about a wider variety of motions in the Schwarzschild metric, as well as an examination of the radiative effects of the test particle and the coupling of electromagnetic waves